Brich dem Hungrigen dein Brot, BWV 39: Final section

 Like the first and second homophonic passages, however, the first and second fugato episodes differ in unexpected ways, resulting in a more elevated mood and richer orchestral texture.
 The fugato episode is lengthened by having a new fifth fugal voice provided by the alto recorders in unison, scored in flowing semiquavers.
 The chorus and alto recorders enter in the following order: basses, tenors, altos, alto recorders and finally sopranos.
-All the voices have long melismas on the word "nehmen" (reward).
+All the voices have long melismas on the word "nehmen".
 The continuo reprise the accompaniment of the first fugato episode during the first statement of the fugue subject and counter-subject in the basses.
 This time, however, there is an additional accompaniment from the two alto recorders consisting mainly of the quaver motifs from the ritornello.
 The alto recorders then briefly fall silent, while the basses unite with the continuo part, singing its independent musical material until the end of the episode.
 After the first entry of the basses, the other instrumental groups enter to play colla parte with each new voice: the violas enter with the tenors; the second oboe and second violins enter with the altos; the two alto flutes enter in unison; and finally the sopranos enter with the first oboe and first violins.
 The anticipated entry of the sopranos after the altos is further delayed by the extension of the fugue subject in the alto recorders by four bars, with repetitions of the figures in bars 1–2 and 5-6; all the material is played at unexpected pitches.
 Below the fugue subject in the two recorders, the altos and tenors sing imitative syncopated responses based on the counter-subject, leading up to the true entry of the sopranos.
 With the recorders taking up the counter-subject, the sopranos sing the fugue subject at its expected pitch, with the imitative polyphony continuing in the middle voices, bringing the fugato episode to its concluding cadence.